dots logo Chapter 3 - Integumentary System

 2. Androgenetic alopecia

-34. What is the name of the condition where the skin becomes thick and scaly due to excessive exposure to sun?
+33. What is the name of the condition where the skin becomes itchy and inflamed due to exposure to UV radiation?

 1. Eczema